nightrunner91/nightvue/README.md

 ### Color Sass functions

-If you need to apply colors in SCSS files you can use `color($name, $style, $level)` function.
+If you need apply colors in SCSS files you can use `color($name, $style, $level)` function.
 It returns hex value of color by its `$name`.
 Additionally you can pass optional arguments `$style` and `$level` to determine level of brightness or saturation.
 Here are some examples of usage in SCSS:
 ```
 box-shadow: 1px 1px 4px color('primary');
 // => box-shadow: 1px 1px 4px #682CAB;